DwightIvany/finance/NetWorth/2023/Ivany Family Financial Report 2023.md

 - Open to the possibility of RRSP as a tax strategy.
 - TFSA currently in Dwight's name for tax and overhead.
 - Line of Credit (and Tully fund)
+- Insurance considering when to drop life, home has been reduced
+- Legalities todo Representation Agreement
-- [ ] update Marginal Rates
+## Marginal Rates
 	Jenny
-		2012 17%
-		2016 20%
+		2023 20%
 	Dwight
-		2012 34%
-		2016 31%
+		2023 38%
 	Boys 0%
-	Insurance
-		Life (considering when to drop)
-	Legalities
-		Representation Agreement
-We should also review additional graphs.

 ![[MindMap 2023.png]]